burggraf/firestore-supabase-comparison/README.md

 When Firebase senses that a query needs optimization, it will:

 1. fail with an error message (so you don't get a result)
-2. generate a URL in the erorr message you can click to create the required index in your database
+2. generate a URL in the error message you can click to create the required index in your database

 While it's convenient to get an auto-generated link to create the required indexes you need, is the error console the right place to be doing database optimization?
-And if you have a few dozen index combinatinos to be indexed, do you really want to use a client application to iterate through those combinations, generate error messages for each one, then click on links individually to build indexes?
+And if you have a few dozen index combinations to be indexed, do you really want to use a client application to iterate through those combinations, generate error messages for each one, then click on links individually to build indexes?

 ##### Index limits per collection
 Firestore has a limit of 200 "composite" indexes per collection.
 So even if you do start creating indexes for each combination of search criteria, you'll hit this limit pretty quickly.